istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

 This is **not** the same as the Scrapy `Auto Throttle <http://doc.scrapy.org/en/latest/topics/autothrottle.html>`_!
 Scrapy's Auto Throttle works great when running a single Scrapy Spider process, but falls short when coordinating concurrent processes across different machines.
 Scrapy Cluster's throttling mechanism allows for spiders to coordinate crawls spread across machines.

 .. warning:: Scrapy Cluster by default comes with a `very modest` 10 hits per 60 seconds, for any domain it sees.
-This may seem very slow, but when scaled horizontally across many IP addresses allows you to crawl at a large scale with minimal fear of any individual IP addresses being blocked.
+This may seem very slow, but when scaled horizontally across many IP addresses allows you to crawl at a large scale with minimal fear of any individual IP address being blocked.

 **SCHEDULER_QUEUE_REFRESH** - Controls how often your spiders check for new domains (other than the ones they have already seen).
 This is time intensive and means your spider is not crawling, so a higher but responsive time is recommended here.